Bubble-Protocol/seedling/docs/about.md

 ---
 title: About Seedling
-description: Welcome to Seedling, a decentralized platform designed to embody the essence of free and fair content sharing.
-Seedling is inspired by the simplicity and user-friendly experience of platforms like Medium, but with a decentralized twist.
+description: Welcome to Seedling, a decentralized platform designed to embody the essence of free and fair sharing of written content.
+Seedling is inspired by the simplicity and user-friendly experience of content discovery platforms like Medium, but with a decentralized twist.
 image: ./img/seedling2.png
 image-width: full
 ---
 # About Seedling

-Welcome to Seedling, a decentralized platform designed to embody the essence of free and fair content sharing.
-Seedling is inspired by the simplicity and user-friendly experience of platforms like Medium, but with a decentralized twist.
+Welcome to Seedling, a decentralized platform designed to embody the essence of free and fair sharing of written content.
+Seedling is inspired by the simplicity and user-friendly experience of content discovery platforms like Medium, but with a decentralized twist.
 It's an arena for writers and readers to interact, share insights, and reward captivating narratives through cryptocurrency tipping.

+Seedling is currently in beta and runs on the Base Goerli testnet.

-## How It Works
+## Features

-Seedling marries blockchain technology with the effortless content creation and sharing experience you love.
-Here's a snapshot of how it operates:

-1. **Publishing**:
-   - Writers craft their stories, insights, or articles in [markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) and store them in their GitHub accounts.
-   - Through Seedling, they publish the public URLs of their articles, which are then recorded on the blockchain, making them easily discoverable by other users.
+1. **Direct Publishing From GitHub**:

+   With Seedling, all content is directly hosted by authors on their GitHub accounts.
+Writers use the familiar [markdown](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) format to create their articles.
+Once written, the article URL is published on the blockchain making it discoverable by other users.
+Seedling's smart contracts ensure only verified GitHub account holders can claim and publish their work.

 2. **Reading**:

-   - Anyone can browse through the latest articles on a sleek, user-friendly interface reminiscent of Medium.
-   - No account or wallet is needed to browse the content.
+   *No wallet?
+No GitHub account?
+No worries!
+Seedling is open for everyone to browse!*

+   All content on Seedling is public.
+Seedling's purpose is to present content in a clean and common format and to make articles discoverable through its user interface.
+Future publications will allow editors to curate content for readers to follow and subscribe.

 3. **Engagement**:

-   - Connect your wallet to follow and tip users.
-Follows are held privately in the browser, hidden from other users.
-   - Follow your favourite authors to keep up with their latest publications.
-   - Share your favourite content on social media using the share links provided.
-   - Express your appreciation by tipping authors with cryptocurrency.
-A modest 10% platform fee is levied on tips to support the maintenance and further development of Seedling.
+   By connecting their wallet, readers can follow their favourite authors and tip them to show appreciation.
+These microtransactions directly reward authors for their valuable content.

-4. **Decentralization**:
+4. **Open Source**:

-   - Your content remains yours, stored securely in your [GitHub](https://github.com) account, with Seedling acting as a window for others to discover and engage with your work.
-   - Seedling operates on robust smart contracts which ensure a fair, transparent, and decentralized process for every action on the platform.
-     - A [User Registry contract](https://goerli.basescan.org/address/0x04C2973Ab533B1eBe60ba608C026B37799BC5983) holds a mapping of GitHub accounts to user wallet addresses.
-     - A [Content Registry contract](https://goerli.basescan.org/address/0x038ADdfd80f722E4826A467690Ab50EEbE1cfFb7) accepts published urls, accepting only content located on the user's registered GitHub account.
-The content's hash is recorded alongside the url allowing future verification.
-     - A [Tip Jar contract](https://goerli.basescan.org/address/0x778629c02e8Fe1Eb10e2149e017a20D519e55D6e) lets users tip content directly, automatically forwarding the tip to the content's author minus a small platform fee.
-     - [TheGraph](https://thegraph.com/) is used by the app to query published content.
+   Transparency is our core value.
+Seedling's app and smart contracts are open source, allowing the community to review, contribute, and ensure the integrity of the platform.
+Dive into our codebase [here](https://github.com/Bubble-Protocol/seedling).

+## Getting Started

+Feel free to browse the content already available on the [Seedling App](https://seedling-d.app).

+To learn how to write and publish content or to find out how Seedling works, see the [Help Article](/article/0xe190ea61cd19683e4b18fac89d2511de737dab598c6b7853531c94aa05a5119b) here on Seedling.

 ## Beta Phase